1242035/spree/guides/src/content/developer/core/payments.md

 ## Payment Methods

 Payment methods represent the different options a customer has for making a payment.
 Most sites will accept credit card payments through a payment gateway, but there are other options.
-Spree also comes with built-in support for a Check payment, which can be used to represent any offline payment.
-There are also third-party extensions that provide support for some other interesting options such as [spree_braintree_vzero](https://github.com/spree-contrib/spree_braintree_vzero) for Braintree & PayPal payment methods.
+Viauco also comes with built-in support for a Check payment, which can be used to represent any offline payment.
+There are also third-party extensions that provide support for some other interesting options such as [viauco_braintree_vzero](https://github.com/viauco-contrib/viauco_braintree_vzero) for Braintree & PayPal payment methods.

 A `PaymentMethod` can have the following attributes:

-* `type`: The subclass of `Spree::PaymentMethod` this payment method represents.
+* `type`: The subclass of `Viauco::PaymentMethod` this payment method represents.
 Uses rails single table inheritance feature.
 * `name`: The visible name for this payment method
 * `description`: The description for this payment method
 * `active`: Whether or not this payment method is active.
 Set it `false` to hide it in frontend.